Running Shoes Fitting Guide

 Running Shoe Guide

 Line up the ball.
 When you try your shoe on, the ball of your foot (the widest part) should line up exactly with the widest part of the shoe.
-If that fit is right, everything else should line up--from the toes to the heel.
-As for width, when you're standing in the shoe, your foot should rest gently against the sides of the shoe, rather than jamming up against them or not touching at all.
+If that fit is right, the entire foot should line up from the toes to the heel.
+As for width, when you're standing in the shoe, your foot should rest gently against the sides of the shoe, rather than jamming up against the sides or not touching the sides at all.
 Also, be sure your toes aren't being pinched from the side.
 Room in the toe box is essential to a good fitting running shoe.
 Too many people fit their running shoes too SMALL!

 Check out our selection of name brand running shoes for the entire family: